susom/lbre-ontology/README.md

 ![project_setup](./assets/project_setup.png)

 Both Rooms and Buildings must be selected as ontology categories from the repeatable dropdown list.

-Server designation will allow you to cycle between API endpoints at will.

 After enabling these settings in External Modules, buildings and rooms can then be selected from instrument configuration.